silverstripe/silverstripe-framework/docs/en/reference/partial-caching.md

 ## Nested cacheblocks

-New since 2.4 beta 2 is the ability to nest independent cache blocks (with one important rule, discussed later).
+You can also nest independent cache blocks (with one important rule, discussed later).

 Any nested cache blocks are calculated independently from their containing block, regardless of the cached state of that container.